eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

 | `-J-Dcom.ibm.j9ddr.path.mapping=<mappings>` | The variable `<mappings>` is a list of native library mappings of the form `old-path=new-path`, using the usual path separator (a semi-colon (';') on Windows, and a colon (':') on other platforms). |
 | `-J-Dcom.ibm.j9ddr.library.path=<path>` | The variable `<path>` is a list of paths to search for native libraries, using the usual path separator (a semi-colon (';') on Windows, and a colon (':') on other platforms). |

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The `-core` option can be used with the `-zip` option to specify the core file in the compressed file.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The `-core` option can be used with the `-zip` option to specify the core file in the compressed file.
 With these options, `jdmpview` shows multiple contexts, one for each source file that it identified in the compressed file.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On AIX and Linux, some `jdmpview` commands must locate the executable and the native libraries that are referenced by the core.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** On AIX and Linux, some `jdmpview` commands must locate the executable and the native libraries that are referenced by the core.
 For example, commands that relate to call-sites.
 A common scenario involves using `jdmpview` to examine core files that originate on different systems.
 However, if the executable and the libraries are in their original locations, `jdmpview` might not consider them.
 Therefore, first check the executable and the list of native libraries by running `jdmpview` on a core with the `info mod` command.

 - One way to assist `jdmpview` to locate those files is by specifying on the command line one or both of the path mapping option (`-J-Dcom.ibm.j9ddr.path.mapping=<mappings>`) and the library path option (`-J-Dcom.ibm.j9ddr.library.path=<path>`).